patricksurry/advent-forth/README.md

 I started from
 [Wiberg's C-port](https://github.com/troglobit/adventure)
-with some later adaptations and fixes from
-[Gillogly's earlier C-port](https://www.ifarchive.org/indexes/if-archive/games/source/)
-which contains some more direct translation of the original(?)
+and made some adaptations and fixes based on [Gillogly's earlier C-port](https://www.ifarchive.org/indexes/if-archive/games/source/) which contains more direct translation of the original(?)
 FORTRAN code.
 Other useful references were [Raymond's Open Adventure](https://gitlab.com/esr/open-adventure) and the [Universal Adventure 350 Walkthrough](https://www.mipmip.org/dev/IFrescue/ajf/Universal350.html).